vjindu/P05VehicleDetection/README.md

 hog_feat = True # HOG features on or off
 y_start_stop = [None, None] # Min and max in y to search in slide_window()
 ```

+## Q 3.
+Classifier used for classification and parameters

+Spatial histogram and hog features were extracted for classification of images between vehicle and non-vehicle.

+The extracted classification data combining vehicle and non-vehicle was first normalised using ``` StandardScaler() ``` function from scikitlearn (sklearn.preprocessing) function.
+20 percent of the data is split into validation data and the remaining 80 percent is used for training the classifier.

+The classifier used was a ``` LinearSVC ``` classifier from sklearn.svm .
+Hinge loss funtion was used for liear classifier.

+The code was implemented in 7th codeblock of the jupyter notebook file.

+# Sliding window search for cars adn non-cars

+## Q

 ##Writeup Template
 ###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.